-As the education reporter, Elaine highlights outstanding teachers and students with her Top Teacher and "The Best and the Brightest" programs.
+As the education reporter at WNYT, Elaine highlights outstanding teachers and students with her Top Teacher and "The Best and the Brightest" programs.
 Her passion for education resulted in her creating an Education Forum for 100 teachers in 2011 to discuss the controversial Teacher Evaluation process.
 She received the Employee of the Month award for her efforts in that project.

 In 1999, in her capacity as an education reporter, she organized a weekend trip to Space Camp in Canada for 30 educators.
 The goal was to help the teachers encourage their students to pursue careers in science and exploration.